 Some health issues require immediate attention.
 Any problems that appear to be life-threatening—including poisoning, convulsions, several abdominal pain, respiratory issues, heart attack symptoms, stroke symptoms, and suicidal thoughts—merit a trip to the nearest emergency room.
 While COVID-19 exposure is a possibility, the vast majority of hospitals have implemented rigorous safety precautions to protect patients.
 Employees should feel confident about going to the emergency room when they have an actual medical emergency.

-Whether employees want to stay on top of their preventive care or get treated for more urgent health needs, employees have many ways to get medical care in 2021.
-Educating your team on their options can help your employees feel empowered and safe while getting the treatment and support they need—even if the pandemic is still impacting regular routines for the foreseeable future.
+Whether employees want to stay on top of their preventive care or get treated for more urgent health needs, employees have many ways to get medical care in 2022.
+Educating your team on their options can help your employees feel empowered and safe while getting the treatment and support they need—even if the pandemic is still impacting regular routines.